TooJooGoo/IdeX/CONTRIBUTING.md

 - check if the bug is caused by the code in this repository.

 When writing a bug report, please
-- use the git issue tracker
+- use the git issue tracker.
 - keep the report as compact and completive as possible.
 - adhere to the given bug report template.